Dragnipur/tiny-angular-wordcloud/README.md

 $ bower install tiny-angular-wordcloud --save
 ```

-Once that is done you must add the the 'tangcloud' module to your Angular application:
+Once that is done you must add the 'tangcloud' module to your Angular application:
 ```sh
 angular.module('test', ['tangcloud'])
 ```